ALMIS Method and Short Stem - Perfect Combination for the Hip

 Gradual return to normal activities.

-Why the combination of ALMIS and short shaft is the future
+Why the combination of ALMIS and short stem is the future

-The ALMIS method, in combination with short-stem prostheses, offers numerous advantages and has established itself as one of the best techniques.
-Its innovative technology, muscle-sparing approach, and excellent rehabilitation options make it the first choice for many patients.
+The ALMIS method, combined with short stem prostheses, offers numerous benefits and has established itself as one of the best techniques.
+The innovative technology, muscle-sparing approach, and excellent rehabilitation options make it the first choice for many patients.

 Conclusion

 The combination of ALMIS and short stem is a revolution in endoprosthetics.
-It offers patients a safe, effective, and sustainable solution for hip conditions.
-When indicated and performed correctly, this method is undoubtedly one of the best options for hip surgery.
+It offers patients a safe, effective, and sustainable solution for hip diseases.
+With correct indication and implementation, this method is undoubtedly one of the best options for hip surgery.

 06131-8900163